Your mid-year financial checkupFinances

 - Are you visualizing future expenses?
 Stark spreadsheets often fail people when it comes to tracking home renovations, vacations, and other high-volume purchases because they don’t allow you to see the smaller expenses that can add up.
 “When there’s a lot of data to keep straight, it’s easier to leave out the little things and go over budget,” said Regina Leeds, co-author of One Year to an Organized Financial Life.
 Instead of crunching numbers in Excel, Leeds helps her clients see abstract numbers as tangible objects by having them visually track their purchases.
 For example, one of her recent clients wanted to remodel her home.
 In this case, Leeds recommended a productivity app called Springpad to help track the budget.
-(Please note: All apps mentioned are free and available on Google Play and iTunes.)
 “It’s the love child of Pinterest and Evernote because it is both visual and allows for cross-referencing,” Leeds said.
 In other instances, Leeds recommends just Pinterest to help keep clients future expenses organized.
 Think of it as an inspiration board for your finances.
-For example, you can pin and price out purchases—like hotels, restaurants, and excursions for an upcoming vacation—as you see them, then decide if they fit into your budget.
+For example, you can pin and price out purchases — like hotels, restaurants, and excursions for an upcoming vacation — as you see them, then decide if they fit into your budget.
 Visual Budget-Finances is an app that can also help put spending in a visual format.